 We are a boutique firm with a proven track record and believe you should choose us because:

-- We have more than 30 years combined litigation experience
+- We have more than 100 years of combined litigation experience

 - We work with the best investigators, doctors, and medical experts